gsehwal/vuepress-toc/README.md

 ## Requirements

-Node >= 8, Yarn and vuepress should be installed.
-We also need a Github and Netlify account to follow this example.
+Node >= 8, Yarn and VuePress should be installed before you start.
+We also need a free Github and Netlify account to follow this example.

-You can check that on your computer:
+You can check that on your computer with:

-$ node -v
+$ node -version
-$ yarn -v
+$ yarn -version
 $ vuepress

 ## Quickstart